Winning Streak (American game show): Broadcast history

 Winning Streak replaced Stewart and Cullen's Three on a Match, swapping time slots with Jeopardy!.
 NBC placed Winning Streak at 10:30 AM (9:30 Central) against CBS' strong Gambit.
 However, Winning Streak made no impact against its competition and ended after six months along with Jeopardy!.
-Wheel of Fortune replaced Winning Streak on NBC's schedule on January 6, 1975, which would become one of the longest-running game shows in American television history.
+Wheel of Fortune replaced Winning Streak on NBC's schedule on January 6, 1975.

 Episode status

 The entire series is believed to have been wiped, as per network practices of that era.

 In the 1990s, Game Show Network aired a single episode of Winning Streak on two occasions: as a standalone broadcast, and in mid-1998 as a subject of original series Faux Pause.
-The latter appearance notably included a freeze-frame shot of the production slate, which lists the air date of August 9, 1974 – a day where Streak was preempted due to NBC's coverage of the departure from office of President Richard Nixon and the inauguration of Gerald Ford as his successor, explaining why this particular episode is the only surviving full episode.
+The latter appearance notably included a freeze-frame shot of the production slate, which lists the air date of August 9, 1974.

+The premiere from July 1, 1974 exists in audio format.
 The first three and a half minutes of the December 26, 1974 episode also exist.
-The video used to be available on YouTube, but is currently blocked for copyright reasons.